 They also do what are called Hopscotch tickets which join up several islands around scotland and can form the basis of an itinierary.
 Be aware that there are significant discounts on certain routes via a pilot sheme called Road Equivalent Tarriff.
 The effect of this is that it may be cheaper to book several individual tickets rather than a Hopscotch.
-Your motorhome will fit on all ferries so dont worry.

-Carry on the journey by taking the ferry from Uig to Tarbert on harris, Semi-wild camping at Horgabost (best beaches in the world….shhhh don’t tell everyone) park your motorhome on the beach.Unbeatable scenes to wake up to!
+Carry on the journey by taking the ferry from Uig to Tarbert on harris, Semi-wild camping at Horgabost (best beaches in the world….shhhh don’t tell everyone) and park your motorhome directly on the beach.Unbeatable scenes to wake up to!

 From Applecross inland over the cattle road (highest road in britian).
 Very do-able in a healthy van.